clickataxi/api-documentation/index.md

 `place` A Place structure with address details about specified location.

 `company` A Company structure with details about company operating in specified location.

+`addressFormat` An AddressFormat structure with address formatting rules.
+This is an optional attribute which might not be available in all locations.

 #### Example request